JuicerV3/Ryzentosh_OpenCore_Huawei-Matebook-D15/README.md

 ## Known issues
 ### AMD related issues
 * Some MKL (Math Kernel Library) application: DSP,VSTs,DAW or any audio processing application, Discord voice processing, Adobe application as it uses MKL to perform graphic calculation/signel processing.
+(This may help [AMDFriend](https://github.com/NyaomiDEV/AMDFriend))
-* Virtual Machine running off of AppleHV's framework will not work such as VirtualBox, Parallels, Docker (Some Android VM does work)
+* Virtual Machine running off of AppleHV's framework will not work such as VirtualBox, Parallels  13.1+, Docker(Only Docker in VirtualBox or Docker Toolbox.)
+(Some Android VM does work)
 #### AMD Vega NootedRed related issues
 * Graphical artefacts and crash on Chromium (Blink engine) based application such as Chrome, Arc, Sublime Text, Canva will crash the entire system [[Workaround](https://chefkissinc.github.io/applehax/nootedred/) or use Safari]
 * HDMI Audio out and Audio control